-End-of-term grades are available via the student's online student account only and will not be mailed.
+End-of-term grades are available via the student's online student account only and will not be mailed or given out over the phone.

 Only the grades in the following list may be assigned.
 All courses graded with a P, NP, W, X, I and IP do not apply to GPA.